Yankees GM Cashman suspected Astros were stealing signs.

 “I do believe over the course of time this is a warning to anybody that’s doing anything that’s wrong that the truth usually always come out,” Cashman said.

-Crane said he did not believe the scam impacted games as the Astros won the 2017 title, then backtracked and said it was hard to determine.
+Crane said he didn’t believe the scam impacted games as the Astros won the 2017 title, then backtracked and said it was hard to determine.
 The Yankees lost in seven games to Houston in the 2017 ALCS.
 The Astros won all four games at home.

 “I definitely think it had an affect on things, without question,” Cashman said.
 “Certainly the Houston Astros were the only one with a distinct advantage more so than their opponents.
 That’s the fact.
 So I don’t think anybody can disagree with that even though they may try.”